Rolfing vs. Deep Tissue Massage: Why Rolfing May Be Right for You

 Deep Tissue Massage

-Deep tissue massage often involves sustained pressure and slow strokes to penetrate deeper layers of muscle and connective tissue.
-While this can provide relief, some unskilled practitioners may use excessive force without a clear understanding of what they are trying to achieve.
-This approach can feel pokey or painful rather than therapeutic.
+Deep tissue massage involves firm pressure and slow strokes to reach deeper layers of muscle and fascia.
+This can be highly effective for relieving knots and chronic tension.
+However, some practitioners may rely on excessive force rather than working with the body’s natural availability.
+This approach can sometimes feel pokey or overly aggressive rather than therapeutic.

 The Goals: Addressing the System vs. Treating the Symptom